shohne/CarND-Traffic-Sign-Classifier-Project/report.md

 # **Traffic Sign Classifier Project**

 The goals of this project are:
-* Build a model to classify traffic signs images;
+* To build a model to classify traffic signs images;
-* Training the model in German Traffic Sign Database and evaluate its performance;
+* To training the model in German Traffic Sign Database and evaluate its performance;
-* Reflect about the pros and cons of using Deep Learning strategy in Autonomous Car solutions.
+* To reflect about upon the pros and cons of using Deep Learning strategy in Autonomous Car solutions.

 ### The German Traffic Sign Dataset

-Udacity has provided a subset of [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) that can be found in [Udacity Traffic Sign Dataset](http://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip).
+Udacity has provided a subset for the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) that can be found in [Udacity Traffic Sign Dataset](http://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip).
 This zip file contains 3 separated files:
 1. **train.p** a python pick file with 34799 images and labels to be used as train dataset;
 2. **valid.p** a python pick file with 4410 images and labels to be used as validation dataset;
 3. **test.p** a python pick file with 12630 images and labels to be used as test dataset;
 4. All images are 32 pixels x 32 pixels size with 3 RGB channels;
-5. For each dataset there is a numpy array storing labels.
+5. For each dataset there is a numpy array storing label.
 A label is a integer between 0 and 42 and indicates sign class.
 File [signames.cvs](signames.cvs) provides description for each class.

 ### Loading and exploring dataset
 The [iPython Notebook](notebook.ipython) in section **Step 1: Dataset Summary & Exploration** reads the datasets and show some metadata.
-The notebook shows some samples images for each dataset, We can see that it contains low resolution images and light conditions are very hard in some cases.
-That is supposed to be *real* images.
+The notebook shows  sample images for each dataset that contain low resolution images and light conditions can be very hard in some cases.
+That those are supposed to be *real* images.

-**Note:** to execute this code it is necessary copy files train.p, valid.p and test.p to data directory.
+**Note:** to execute this code it is necessary to copy files train.p, valid.p and test.p to data directory.

-### Model Archetecture
+### Model Architecture
-To classify provided images we have trained a Convolutional Neural Network very similar to [LeNet5](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf) model.
-In fact, we have implemented a Tensorflow LeNet5 with following adjusts:
+To classify the provided images we have trained a Convolutional Neural Network very similar to [LeNet5](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf) model.
+In fact, we have implemented a Tensorflow LeNet5 with following adjustment:

 1. LeNet5 was designed to handle grayscale images but sign images are colorful.
-Then we had to change number of channels in input to 3.
+It was necessary to change number the number of channels in input to 3.
 As a consequence,  we enlarge depth CNN volume in the first and second layers.

 2. Follow a model graph representation: